adarachel/adarachel/README.md

 <h3> I'm Rachel - a Full-Stack Web and Mobile App Developer with a knack for turning complex ideas into beautiful, functional applications.

 I'm currently enrolled in the Web Development 2022/2023 program at Microverse.org, where I'm sharpening my skills, collaborating with other passionate developers, and working on exciting projects.
-When I'm not coding, you might find me tinkering with my Raspberry Pi, experimenting with new frameworks, or daydreaming about the next big thing in tech.
+But when I'm not coding, you can find me exploring the great outdoors, reading a good book, or catching up on the latest sci-fi flick.

 My ultimate goal?
-To build applications that not only meet but exceed client expectations, and to make the web a more accessible and enjoyable place for everyone.
-So if you're looking for a developer who's enthusiastic, dedicated, and slightly obsessed with good code, let's connect!</h3>
+To build applications that not only meet but exceed client expectations!
+Let's connect and create something special.
+I'm always up for a new challenge and eager to collaborate with like-minded developers who share my passion for innovation and excellence.</h3>

 <p align="center"><a href="./assets/woman.gif">
   <img src="./assets/woman.gif"  height="450" width="700"/>